What to set your thermostat to in the winter, more tips to lower your heating bills

 Eric Lagatta covers breaking and trending news for USA TODAY.
 Reach him at elagatta@gannett.com

-This article originally appeared on USA TODAY: What to set your thermostat to, more tips to reduce your heating bills
+This article originally appeared on Cincinnati Enquirer: What to set your thermostat to, more tips to reduce your heating bills